Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 The late majority is another big category of adopters as they constitute about 34% of the user population.

-They are even more cautious about innovations and as a result, they need much more time to convert.
-They also need a very good reason for that.
+They are much more skeptical about innovations and, as a result, need much more time to convert and a very good reason.

 What are laggards?